CyberSkull/Godot-Wild-Jam-79/README.md

 ## Known bugs:
 * Dakota's sword may not properly disable itself and enemies may collide with it and take damage.
 * Dakota's damage animation usually doesn't play.
-* Dakota can become stuck in the sword swing state.
 * Return to title screen does not occur due to a reference issue.

 ## Godot Wild Jam 72